RAK7437/RAK7437C LoRaWAN Configuration

 Auto Data Recovery

 Enables temporary local buffering of uplinks during connection loss to the external server.
-Once reconnected, the gateway can resend the cached data to prevent loss.
+Once reconnected, the gateway can resend the cached data, preventing any loss.

 Guide Link: How to Enable Auto Data Recovery for Packet Forwarder Mode